80 kg of drugs smuggled from Thailand seized in Aceh | ExBulletin

-Banda Aceh, Aceh (ANTARA) – A joint team from the Customs and Excise Office and the National Narcotics Agency (BNN) recently captured four people smuggling 80 kg of drugs, imported from Thailand, into the East Aceh district, Aceh.
+TEMPO.CO, Jakarta – A joint team from the Customs and Excise Office and the National Narcotics Agency (BNN) caught four people smuggling 80 kg of drugs, imported from Thailand, in East Aceh district, Aceh, recently.

-The coordinated drug raid resulted in the arrest of four suspects, identified by their initials as A, K, P and M, head of the General Directorate of Customs and Excise – Aceh Office, Safuadi, informed here on Wednesday .
+The coordinated drug raid resulted in the arrest of four suspects, identified by their initials as A, K, P and M, the head of the General Directorate of Customs and Excise-Aceh Office in Safuadi informed on Wednesday.

 The suspects were apprehended as they attempted to smuggle crystalline methamphetamine obtained from Thailand using a boat, he said.